 In: Personality-Filled Rooms

 Of course, one of the easiest ways to allow your personality to come through is to go bold with patterns you love, according to Grant and Suarez.
-"Don't be afraid to use wallpaper in a small space; it can make the room feel cozy like this Cole & Son birch tree paper in an upstairs media room with views of Central Park," offer the designers.
+"Don't be afraid to use wallpaper in a small space; it can make the room feel cozy—like this Cole & Son birch tree paper in an upstairs media room with views of Central Park," offer the designers.

 Out: Neutral Tones

 "It's important to decorate spaces at home with more than just neutral tones," say Grant and Suarez.
 "Individuals should design their homes as colorfully as their lives."
 If you're not much for bold colors, choose a few earthy shades to bring vibrance and life to your space without overwhelming the overall design.

 In: Colorful Wallpaper

 "We love to use gender-neutral wallcoverings in a nursery to make it more versatile," offer Grant and Suarez.
 "This colorful elephant wallpaper from Caitlin McGauley is fun and playful without being overly feminine or masculine."
 Wallpapers with warm, simple backgrounds also create a feeling of elegance while minimally introducing color for a pop of personality.

 Out: Bookmatched Marble

-In: Vein Matching Marble
+In: Vein-Matched Marble